 Being the home of Indiana University has given Bloomington a diverse and rich culture, which is represented by the variety and quality of artists, venues and events.
 There really is no other place in the Midwest quite like Bloomington when it comes to seeing, hearing or experiencing the arts.
 This very small sampling will give you an idea of what's available.

 Though there are official Walk dates (the first Friday of every other month), the Gallery Walk is something you can experience any day of the year.
-Ten of our downtown galleries participate in the Walk, which helps you map out some of the best galleries in Bloomington.
+Nine downtown galleries participate in the Walk, which helps you map out some of the best galleries in Bloomington.
 If you're lucky enough to visit on an official Walk date, you'll find a welcome reception and new exhibit at each gallery.

 College of Arts

 Indiana University has an esteemed arts reputation, with thousands of musical, theatrical and visual art events.
 The I.M.
 Pei designed IU Art Museum is a masterpiece on its own, but the huge collections of arts, ranging from ancient to modern, is stunning.
 The Grunwald Gallery next door is smaller but just as impressive, featuring student, faculty and national artists.
 Every visitor to Bloomington should experience a performance at the Jacobs School of Music, one of the most highly regarded music schools in the country.
 They may be students, but they'll teach you a thing or two!

 Not all great music takes place on campus, though.
 Throughout Bloomington, you can hear outstanding live music any night of the week.
 From touring national artists at the Buskirk-Chumley Theater to up-and-coming artists at the downtown clubs, and plenty of local music at unique venues like public parks and local restaurants, there is a tremendous variety of sounds in B-town.